-For visitors planning on arriving in the winter months, we recommend to wrap up as it can get uncomfortably icy.
+For visitors planning on arriving in the winter months, we recommend to wrap up as it can get uncomfortably icy and windy.
 Pack a thick jumper with a t-shirt underneath that you can wear in the car or inside shops, waterproof outdoor trousers, a waterproof and ideally windproof jacket, hiking boots or winter shoes, thick socks, a hat, a scarf, and a warm pair of gloves.

 If you're up for an amazing experience and are a seasoned driver, then we would recommend driving the Golden Circle yourself!
 It's fun and easy and the roads are extremely well maintained.

 Renting your own car gives you the freedom to stop anywhere you like, and for as long as you wish.